Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/6-beginnings-endings.md

 That caused more reaction, so Daar explained.
 "I am personally taking Fiin for two reasons.
 This is a Champion’s game so I owe Loomi my personal attention.
 And Fiin, well, no offense—" Daar looked at the little ‘Back, "You’re too small and inexperienced t’be trusted just yet without paw-holding, which the rest of my ‘Backs can’t spare just now.
 But you’ll be watching my tail and keeping *me* safe, and I *trust* you for that.
 Got it?"

-"…Yes, my Champion."
+"...Yes, my Champion."
 He seemed slightly deflated.

 "Heh, don’t worry.
 It’ll come in time and this is good experience!
 Also?
 You and I being a separate mission element keeps us outta Tyal’s fur, ‘cuz Tyal is still Warleader.
 I will be answering to *you,* Brother.
 Sound good?"

 Daar could see the tension fall out of Tyal’s posture.
-Taking his command would have been acceptable, given Daar’s status…but it would’ve caused problems.
+Taking his command would have been acceptable, given Daar’s status... but it would’ve caused problems.

 "Sounds good to me, my Champion."

 "Good.
 That’s honestly as much planning as I’m gonna do, ‘cuz this is Tyal’s Fang, not mine.
 He and I’ll talk this over real good, then we’ll plan, and we’ll all train for the mission.
-We’ve got a few weeks, you’ve all done stuff like this before…I expect a successful mission.
+We’ve got a few weeks, you’ve all done stuff like this before...
+I expect a successful mission.
 Questions?"

 Nobody asked any.
 They knew the time for that was later.